Of all the critical illnesses in Singapore, cancer is the most important to pay attention to.

 A combination of a few may be needed.

-It should be known that the earlier you detect cancer, the greater the probability to reduce/eliminate the damages, and that means fewer treatments are needed.
+It should be known that the earlier you detect cancer, the greater the probability of reducing/eliminating the damages, and that means fewer treatments are needed.

 In the later stages, more solutions will need to be administered.